pachasaheb/FeatureRequestApplication/README.md

 	•Server Side Scripting: Python (3.6.4)
 	•Server Framework: Flask (0.12.2)
 	•SqlAlchemy (1.2.2): Solution Options for Reprioritization
 		1.SQL ORM: This has been implemented-ORM tools provide an object oriented query language.
-This allows application developers to focus on the object model and not to have to be concerned with the database structure or SQL semantics.
-		The ORM tool itself will translate the query language into the appropriate syntax for the database.
+This allows 				application developers to focus on the object model and not to have to be concerned with the database structure or SQL semantics.The ORM tool itself will translate the query language into the appropriate syntax for the database.
 		2.Using Stored Procedure: Stored procedures are compiled once and stored in executable form, so procedure calls are quick and efficient.
 Executable code is automatically cached and shared among users.
 This lowers memory requirements and invocation overhead.
-		3.Bulk Update: A feature which will record all the changes and will update in bulk which will reduce the detours to /from database.
+		3.Bulk Update: A feature which will record all the changes and will update in bulk which will reduce the detours to/from database.
 	•JavaScript: KnockoutJS (3.4.2): Knockout is a JavaScript library that which gives a simplified and dynamic Model-View- View Model binding pattern for all the UI elements in HTML.
 	•Testing: Unittest2 (1.1.0): Using Unittest in python test cases have been written to test positive and negative